Virtual Recruitment: How To Hire, Train, and Onboard in a Remote World

 Have managers schedule one-on-one time

-When a new employee knows they can reach out to their manager, they’ll be more likely to ask important questions, flag issues, and work as a team contributor to overcome obstacles.
-Regular communication between managers and virtual employees can also foster trust, build rapport, and support team morale.
+When new employees know they can contact their manager, they’ll be more likely to ask important questions, flag issues, and work as team contributors to overcome obstacles.
+Regular communication between managers and virtual employees fosters trust, builds rapport, and supports team morale.

 Set up frequent check-ins to make sure training is on track

 Early on, one of the best things human resources departments and managers can do is to check in with new employees about their training.
-Another way to bring virtual employees into the fold is to set up video meetings with their new colleagues who can cover certain aspects of the training, answer questions, and share their experience of the company.
+Arrange video meetings with colleagues to cover training topics, answer questions, and share company experiences, fostering a virtual sense of community.

 Ensure new hires don’t feel overwhelmed